sbabic/swupdate/_sources/handlers.txt

 		register_handler("mytype", my_handler, data);
 	}

-swupdate uses the gcc constructors, and all supplied handlers are registered when swupdate is initialized.
+SWUpdate uses the gcc constructors, and all supplied handlers are registered when SWUpdate is initialized.

 register_handler has the syntax: